oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     * Notice that each phase (*preupgrade*, *prefixups*, *drain*, *dbupgrade*, etc.) has its own subdirectory.
 Explore the subdirectories and log files.

-7. Switch back to the first terminal.
+7. Switch back to the *yellow* terminal.
+Do not close the *blue* terminal.

 8. You are still connected to the AutoUpgrade console.
 Monitor the upgrade using the `status` command.
 The `-a` parameter instructs AutoUpgrade upgrade to refresh the information at a given interval.